WladimirSidorenko/PotTS/README.md

   * `doc/guidelines.pdf` -- guidelines used for the annotation of the corpus;

+* `docs/` -- directory containing annotation guidelines and other accompanying documents;

 * `scripts/` -- directory containing scripts that were used to process corpus data;
   * `examples/` -- directory containing examples of input files for